Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Picton-Tahmoor-Buxton had a median taxpayer income of $56,783 and an average of $67,494 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This was above the national average of $56,994 (median) and $80,856 (average).
-By September 2025, estimated median income would be approximately $63,943 and average income around $76,005, based on a 12.61% increase since financial year 2022.
-Census data shows incomes in Picton-Tahmoor-Buxton cluster at the 56th percentile nationally.
-The $1,500-$2,999 earnings band captures 34.4% of the community (7,780 individuals), similar to regional levels at 30.9%.
-High housing costs consume 17.4% of income, but strong earnings place disposable income at the 57th percentile nationally.
+Picton-Tahmoor-Buxton SA2 had a median taxpayer income of $56,783 and an average of $67,494 in the financial year 2022, according to latest postcode level ATO data aggregated by AreaSearch.
+This is higher than Greater Sydney's median income of $56,994 and average income of $80,856.
+By September 2025, estimates suggest a median income of approximately $63,943 and an average of $76,005, based on Wage Price Index growth of 12.61% since financial year 2022.
+Census data indicates that incomes in Picton-Tahmoor-Buxton cluster around the 56th percentile nationally.
+The income band of $1,500-$2,999 captures 34.4% of the community (7,780 individuals), which is consistent with broader trends across regional levels showing 30.9% in the same category.
+High housing costs consume 17.4% of income, but strong earnings place disposable income at the 57th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income